Bmoel/ytToMp3PythonUI/README.md

 Simple program to copy in youtube URL and start youtube-dl command to download songs to that folder in an mp3 format.

 ## How to run
-If you are on a windows device, you can simply download the program that is listed in the dist/windows folder.
+If you are on a windows device, you can simply download the program that is listed in the current Release.
 This is an exe that can run on your machine
 ### Prerqeuisites to run
 Download the following programs:
 1) FFMPEG: https://ffmpeg.org/